 Accurate determination of the degree of non-Markovianity requires a large number of measurements.
-Moreover, for the measure of non-Markovianity based on entanglement dynamics, an ancillary qubit, protected from the interactions with the environment, needs to be considered.
+Moreover, for the measure of non-Markovianity based on entanglement dynamics, an ancillary qubit, protected from interactions with the environment, needs to be considered.
 In order to surpass these challenges, ML techniques such as neural networks \cite{Luchnikov}, support vector machines \cite{Fanchini}, random forest regressor \cite{Shrapnel}, tensor network-based machine learning \cite{Guo}, and polynomial regression \cite{Goswami} have been used to determine the degree of non-Markovianity of a quantum process.
 In addition, it has been shown that quantum circuits can be used to simulate non-Markovian dynamics \cite{Garcia-Perez, Head-Marsden} which is an important advance in the study of realistic situations.

-In the present work, we show that the degree of non-Markovianity of a quantum process can be estimated directly from the measurements performed on the qubit.
-Using VQCs, through supervised learning, we find an optimal sequence of interactions of the qubit with the environment to estimate the degree of non-Markovianity, with high precision, for amplitude damping and phase damping channels.
-We will assume that we know the type of the dominant decoherence process that the qubit undergoes, and the range of the parameters defining the Markovianity or non-Markovianity of the process.
+In the present work, we show that the degree of quantum non-Markovianity can be estimated directly from measurements performed on the qubit.
+Using VQCs, through supervised learning, we find an optimal sequence of qubit-environment interactions to estimate the degree of non-Markovianity, reaching high precision.
+We apply this methodology to the paradigmatic amplitude and phase damping channels and the combination of both.
+For each damping channel, we will use exactly solvable models that provides a theoretical framework and parameter range to characterize non-Markovianity.

 The remainder of this paper is organized as follows.
 In Sec.~\ref{open_dynamics_sec} we provide the theoretical framework for the open quantum dynamics and non-Markovianity.
 Section~\ref{QVC_sec} contains a brief description of variational quantum circuits.
-In Sec.~\ref{regg_sec} we focus on the estimation of the degree of non-Markovianity of the quantum process.
+In Sec.~\ref{regg_sec} we focus on the estimation of the degree of non-Markovianity of the quantum processes.
 We conclude the paper in Sec.~\ref{conc_sec}.